Home > Video > Knowledge Center > MPEG2 VS MPEG4

 MPEG2 vs MPEG4 – Compression

-Video or audio compression is all about maintaining the same audio or video quality in lesser number of bits.
-In this respect, MPEG4 is much more compressed than MPEG2 because of the superior compression algorithm used.
-MPEG2 uses lossy video compression and lossy audio data compression methods.
-MPEG4 files can be lossless, but commonly, they are lossy to get smaller file size.
+Video and audio compression aim to maintain audio or video quality while reducing the number of bits required.
+In this regard, MPEG4 outperforms MPEG2 due to its more advanced compression algorithm.
+MPEG2 employs lossy video compression and lossy audio data compression methods, whereas MPEG4 files can be lossless, though commonly, they are lossy to achieve smaller file sizes.

 MPEG2 vs MPEG4 - File Size